jthorton/htf-tinker/htf/dev_guide/READEME.md

 We’ll start with two representative examples — one **without ghost atoms** and one **with ghost atoms** — which together illustrate most of the HTF’s behavior.
 Throughout, we’ll reference the relevant sections of code that perform key steps in building the hybrid system.

-**Note** The examples are based on the `openff-2.2.1.offxml` small molecule force field, so if the smirks types be updated or changed in future versions the number of interpolated parameters may change but the logic remains the same.
+**Note** The examples are based on the `openff-2.2.1.offxml` small molecule force field, so if the smirks types are updated or changed in future versions the number of interpolated parameters may change but the logic remains the same.

 ---